-What About Premium Forwarding Service?
+What About Premium USPS Mail Forwarding Services?

 Has a friend or relative told you about the premium forwarding mail service?
 Instead of having your mail sent using regular mail forwarding, you can opt for what’s known as Premium Forwarding Service Residential.
 It’s a temporary service that can be used for up to one year.

 To use premium forwarding, you pay a one-time enrollment fee, along with weekly charges after that.
 By paying for this service, the USPS will hold your mail, pack it all up, and ship it to you weekly via Priority Mail® service.